quickwit-oss/search-benchmark-game/README.md

 make index
 ```

+Run `make compile` to compile the query execution layer.
 Run `make bench` to build the different project and run the benches.
 This command may take more than 30mn.